huxiaohei/goalds/README.md

 Stack is a container adaptor that provides a LIFO (last-in-first-out) data structure for insertion and deletion.
 It is implemented as an adapter on top of deque.

+## skiplist

+A skiplist is a data structure that allows for efficient search, insertion and deletion of elements in a sorted list.
+It is a probabilistic data structure, meaning that its average time complexity is determined through a probabilistic analysis.
+Skiplists have an average time complexity of $O(log_2n)$ for search, insertion and deletion, which is similar to that of balanced trees, such as AVL trees and red-black trees, but with the advantage of simpler implementation and lower overhead.

 ## bitmap

 Bitmap is a container that encapsulates a bit array.
 It is implemented as an adapter on top of the []byte.
 It is mainly used to solve the problem of deduplication of large data sets.